Results, OFSTED and SIAMS

 Results

 The school has statutory results for reading, writing, phonics and maths.
 These take place at the end of KS1 and KS2.
 The phonics screening test takes place at the end of year 1.
-Year 4 undertake the National Multiplication Check in the Summer Term – these are not compared nationally but are used by the school to assess the progress of each cohort in this key area.
+Year 4 undertake the National Multiplication Check in the Summer Term.
 Below are our most recent results from statutory assessments, compared to how schools performed nationally.

 Year 1 Phonics